 Proprietary funds distinguish operating revenues and expenses from nonoperating items.
 Operating revenues and expenses generally result from providing services in connection with the fund's principal ongoing operations.
 The principal operating revenues of the City's enterprise and internal service funds are charges for customer services including: water, sewer and power charges, public transportation fees, airline fees and charges, parking fees, hospital patient service fees, commercial and industrial rents, printing services, vehicle maintenance fees, and telecommunication and information system support charges.
 Operating expenses for enterprise funds and internal service funds include the cost of services, administrative expenses, and depreciation on capital assets.
-All revenues and expenses not meeting this definition are reported as nonoperating revenues and expenses
+All revenues and expenses.